mablack/cordova-diagnostic-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 - try to reproduce the issue using the example project
 	- or if that's not possible, using an isolated test project that you are able to share
 	- this will eliminate bugs in your code or conflicts with other code as possible causes of the issue
-- Any issue which is suspected of being caused by the Ionic Native wrapper should be reported against Ionic Native (https://github.com/ionic-team/ionic-native/issues)
+- any issue which is suspected of being caused by the Ionic Native wrapper should be [reported against Ionic Native](https://github.com/ionic-team/ionic-native/issues/new)
-	- Ionic Native Typescript wrappers are maintained by the Ionic Team:
+	- Ionic Native Typescript wrappers are maintained by the Ionic Team
 	- To verify an if an issue is caused by this plugin or its Typescript wrapper, please re-test using the vanilla Javascript plugin interface (without the Ionic Native wrapper).
 	- Any issue opened here which is obviously an Ionic Typescript wrapper issue will be closed immediately.
 -->